Y’all I decided to try my hand at using Plaster of Paris on some faux leaves.

 Next, using wire snips, cut off the stems from your faux leaves.

-Plaster of Paris for Paster Leaves DIY
+Plaster of Paris for DIY Paster Leaves

-In a large mixing bowl, add a small amount of plaster of paris and just enough water to get a thick consistency, approx. like mayonnaise.
 YOU DO NOT WANT TO MIX MORE THAN YOU CAN WORK QUICKLY WITH.
 ONCE IT STARTS TO DRY, YOU WILL NOT BE ABLE TO USE IT.

 I added the faux leaves right into the mixture and stirred around to get a good coating on the leaves.